 The average Medicare beneficiary has access to 39 plans, the most in over a decade.
 Wicomico County has only ten plans available.
 Although the Medicare Advantage options in Maryland are more limited, one of them might meet your needs.

 For Medicare beneficiaries who want to limit their out-of-pocket expenses, a UnitedHealthcare plan offers a relatively low out-of-pocket limit of $6,700.
-The program has a four-star rating and is a preferred provider organization (PPO), which gives you more flexibility in your choice of doctors.
+The program has a four-star rating and is a preferred provider organization (PPO), giving you more flexibility in choosing doctors.

 Kaiser Permanente’s plan has a five-star rating.
 The out-of-pocket maximum is higher than the UnitedHealthcare plan, at $7,200.
 It’s like the Alterwood Advantage plan, which has an out-of-pocket maximum of $7,550 and lacks a star rating.